McMaster Faculty of Health Sciences

 The McMaster Faculty of Health Sciences is one of six faculties at McMaster University in Hamilton, Ontario, Canada.
 The faculty was established in 1974 to oversee the School of Nursing, the School of Medicine, and Graduate programs in health sciences.
 Today, the Faculty of Health Sciences oversees 5,000 students, 770 full-time faculty, more than 1,800 part-time faculty, and 28 Canada Research Chairs.
 The faculty is well known for running the most competitive medical and undergraduate program in Canada.
-The MD program at McMaster University Medical School receives 5000 applications for 203 positions.
-The BHSc program at McMaster University receives over 3500 applications for 160 positions annually and was ranked the most competitive undergraduate program in Canada by Yahoo Finance in 2016.
+In 2023, the MD program at the Michael G. DeGroote School of Medicine received over 5,200 applications for 221 positions.
+The Honours Health Sciences Program (formerly Bachelor of Health Sciences (Honours) Program) at McMaster University receives over 8,000 applications for 260 positions annually and was ranked the most competitive undergraduate program in Canada by Master Student in 2022.
 The faculty was ranked 25th in the world in the 2015 Times Higher Education World Rankings in the Clinical, Pre-Clinical and Health category.

+Departments

+The faculty currently houses the following departments: